csmart/git_info/README.md

 Unlike Subversion, each time you want to commit a change, the file must be re-added.
-This is because Git has an awesome feature called the staging area where you can gather ups of changes before they are committed.
+This is because Git has an awesome feature called the staging area where you can gather up changes before they are committed.

 This allows you to do things like add specific _parts_ of a larger change into a commit, rather than the entire change.